reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 - Redux Toolkit eliminates the need to write any action creators or action types by hand
 - Redux Toolkit eliminates the need to write manual and error-prone immutable update logic
 - Redux Toolkit eliminates the need to spread a Redux feature's code across multiple separate files
+- Redux Toolkit offers excellent TS support, with APIs that are designed to give you excellent type safety and minimize the number of types you have to define in your code
 - RTK Query eliminates the need to write _any_ thunks, reducers, action creators, or effect hooks to manage fetching data and tracking loading state

 Because of this: